Moroccan tagines, soul food + crack pie and cereal milk soft serve at Momofuku Milk Bar.

 Last day in NYC today – I’ve had a killer (but fattening) time.

 Brooklyn is a lot bigger than I realised.
 When I organised to stay down south on 68th, I didn’t realise how far it was from Williamsburg, the hip place to be in Brooklyn.
-It was ok though – I like where I am staying and I only need to take the train up once a day.

 I head up to Metropolitan Ave in Williamsburg to spend the day wandering the streets.
 There were so many little boutiques, designers and stores to see.
 There was a kitchen store, a cheese shop, a cotton candy store – and the famous Mast Brothers Chocolatiers.
 All through California we would see the Mast Brothers Cookbook, and then when I was pitching my next batch of articles to my magazine I thought – why not a sweet side of New York story, so I can go and visit the Mast Brothers factory….